github-tools/github/README.md

 your target URL must also begin with HTTPS.
 For this reason, if your requests are sent to the GitHub API (the default), which are served via HTTPS, your page must use HTTPS too.

+## GitHub Tools

+The team behind Github.js has created a whole organization, called [GitHub Tools](https://github.com/github-tools), dedicated to GitHub and its API.
+In the near future this repository could be moved under the GitHub Tools organization as well.
+In the meantime, we recommend you to take a look at other projects of the organization.

 ## Usage

 Create a Github instance.